nodemailer/wildduck/README.md

 See see [below](#http-api) for details about creating new user accounts

+### Step 6\.
+Use an IMAP/POP3 client to log in

+Any IMAP or POP3 client will do.
+Use the credentials from step 5. to log in.

 ## Goals of the Project

 1. Build a scalable and distributed IMAP/POP3 server that uses clustered database instead of single machine file system as mail store